CodingPatrick/seg3103_playground/Lab-7/README.md

 ### Bug 1:

-For this bug, the original code uses == to compare strings and that is incorrect because String is a reference type not a primitive types
+For this bug, the original code uses == to compare strings and that is incorrect because String is a reference type not a primitive type

 ##### Spot Bug Description
 ![terminal screenshot](Assets/Bug1/Bug1Description.PNG)